argho1234/Arghyadeep-Pal/README.md

 **Investigation Specialist at Amazon (Nov-2022 to present)**
 * Responsible for a wide range of duties related to the investigation and Elimination of online E-commerce risk.

-## Personal Projects
+## Portfolio Projects

-* Created an interactive Powr BI Dashboard  to track and analyze online sales data.
+* Created an interactive Power BI Dashboard  to track and analyze online sales data.
 * Used different types of customized visualization to show the complex parameters in a much comprehensible form.
 * The visualization shows Top parameters such as States by sales amount, months where profits were accumulated the most.